tobiasbuhrer/tobiasb/web/modules/contrib/leaflet_more_maps/README.md

 Leaflet More Maps and visit the map showcase page to verify that your key or token works, at admin/config/system/leaflet-more-maps/demo.

-Apart from using any of the "off-the-shelf" maps, you can also assemble your own map from the available layers at the Leaflet More Maps configuration page: admin/config/system/leaflet-more-maps.
+Apart from using the "off-the-shelf" maps, you can also assemble your own collection of maps from the available layers at the Leaflet More Maps configuration page: admin/config/system/leaflet-more-maps.
+You can use custom maps in a widget field, if you have for example field (field_geofield) of type geofield.
+Go to manage display of your content type or entity and choose the Leaflet Map widget.
+You will find your custom maps in the widget settings, at the bottom of the "Leaflet Map Tiles Layer" dropdown.
 A layer switcher will automatically appear in the upper right-hand corner of the map.

 ### FOR PROGRAMMERS